taddison/tjaddison.com/_posts/2017-08-06-Building-better-OMS-alerts-with-function-apps.md

 ## Next steps

 As configured, the solution will now start routing Slack alerts to your chosen channel, enriched with information from the search results included with each alert.
-In the future we'll extend the solution to support fan-out (1 alert notifying multiple channels), notifications (conditional @channel to get attention), and decoupling the notification from the trigger (using Event Hubs).
+In the future we'll extend the solution to support fan-out (1 alert notifying multiple channels), notifications (conditional @channel to get attention), and decoupling the notification from the trigger.

 Updated 2017-09-08 for new OMS query langauge/search payload.